b3r3nd/berendbotje/README.md

 ## Bump Counter & Reminder

 We use a bot to add our discord server to an external website, once every 2 hours you can use this bot to get back on the front page.
-To encourage people in our server to use the bump our bot counts for every member how often they bump.
-At the end of the month we will check the highest member and he or she will get some nice perks!
+Its fun to keep track of who does this the most!

 Command to view the bump statistics is